We are a nonreligious organization comprised of a variety of individuals residing in Milton, Mattapan, and surrounding communities.

 Lisa is in her fifth year serving as Minister of First Parish in Milton, Unitarian Universalist.
 She is a member of the Milton Interfaith Clergy Association (MICA), and MICA liaison for Citizens for a Diverse Milton.
 Lisa also serves on the Milton Select Board “Equity and Justice For All Advisory Committee”.
 Racial Justice is a calling for Rev. Lisa, ever ready to learn, explore, and advocate for deeper and wider systemic change that can usher in a transformed, truly equitable society.
 It starts in the heart and expands interdependently through the fabric of society.

 Debbie Alsebai is a sole proprietor in 2 exciting businesses.
-During the day she teaches cooking from scratch with healthy ingredients to kids and seniors through her Kidz Cooking with Miss Debbie business often traveling to libraries and senior centers all around Massachusetts.
+During the day she teaches cooking from scratch with healthy ingredients to kids and seniors through her Kidz Cooking with Miss Debbie business, often traveling to libraries and senior centers all around Massachusetts.
 By night she operates her Theater Lovers business where she gathers people to attend theater shows in the Boston area and beyond at discounted prices.
-She is a member of First Parish Milton Unitarian Universalist Church and Milton for Peace and is drawn to Racial Justice work so everyone has the opportunity to reach their potential and to recognize and develop their gifts.
+She is a member of First Parish Milton Unitarian Universalist Church and Milton for Peace, and is drawn to Racial Justice work so everyone has the opportunity to reach their potential and to recognize and develop their gifts.

-Rev. Z is Rector of the Church of the Holy Spirit in Mattapan, of one of the few predominently BIPOC Episocopal congregations in MA.
+Rev. Z is Rector of the Church of the Holy Spirit in Mattapan, of one of the few predominantly BIPOC Episocopal congregations in MA.
 She brings a passion for equity and justice to this work through CCTRJ and her congregational work.